playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/creating-new.md

 });
 ```

+Note, that the "rotate" script should already have been loaded at this point.
+You can load a script using the Asset Registry's [load()][3] method.

-and to remove a script from a component use the `destroy` method
+To remove a script from a component use the `destroy` method

 ```javascript
 entity.script.destroy("rotate");